Afghan Army: The Royal Afghan Army

 In the early 1970s, Soviet military assistance was increased.
 The number of Soviet military specialists increased from 1,500 in 1973 to 5,000 by April 1978.
 The senior Soviet specialist at this time (from 29 November 1972 until 11 December 1975) was a Major General I.S.
 Bondarets (И.С. Бондарец), and from 1975 to 1978, the senior Soviet military adviser was Major General L.N.
 Gorelov.
-Before the 1978 Saur Revolution, according to Jacobs, the army included three armored divisions; infantry divisions .. averaging 4,500 to 8,000 men each; "two mountain infantry brigades, one artillery brigade, a guards regiment (for palace protection), three artillery regiments, two commando regiments, and a parachute battalion, which was largely grounded.
+Before the Saur Revolution in 1978, according to Jacobs, the army included three armored divisions; infantry divisions averaging 4,500 to 8,000 men each; “two mountain infantry brigades, one artillery brigade, a guards regiment (for palace protection), three artillery regiments, two commando regiments, and a parachute battalion, which was largely grounded.
 All the formations were under the control of three corps level headquarters.
-All but three infantry divisions were facing Pakistan along a line from Bagram south to Khandahar."
-There were 570 medium tanks plus more Soviet T-55s on order.
+All but three infantry divisions were facing Pakistan along a line from Bagram south to Kandahar."
+The guards regiment additionally performed ceremonial duties.
+There were 570 medium tanks, plus more Soviet T-55 tanks on order.
+The Afghan Army was also referred to as the Afghan Republican Army, or simply the “Republican Army”, in a Kabul Times newspaper, a few days after the 1973 Afghan coup d'état.